 - Must be eligible for a permanent Missouri Medical License.

 - Must hold a valid ECFMG certificate by January 1.

 - Must obtain visa prior to program start date.

 - Current CV.

 - Personal statement.

 - Three letters of recommendation from persons familiar with your clinical performance, at least one of these must be from your Residency Director.

 - Transcript and Dean’s letter of reference (MSPE).

 Personalized Interview Day

-When you call to arrange an interview, you will be asked about your needs and interests.
-A personalized interview day will be created for you.
-You can expect interviews with faculty and fellows and tours of our hospitals and clinics.
-Lodging will be provided and can be arranged when you call to set up the interview.
-You will also have the opportunity to dine with members of the fellowship the night before your interview.
+You will receive an invitation to schedule your interview day through the ERAS self-scheduling feature.
+During your interview day you can expect interviews with faculty and fellows along with tours of our hospitals and clinics.
+Lodging will be provided and you will have the opportunity to dine with members of the fellowship the night before your interview.
 Interviews will be on select Tuesdays and Fridays in October and November.